BJD seeks passage of Women's Reservation Bill in ongoing budget session

 The pathbreaking bill was first introduced in the Lok Sabha by the Deve Gowda government on September 12, 1996.

-Snatching of papers from presiding officers and ministers and scuffles became a familiar scene each time the bill made its way to parliament before it was aborted. (agencies)
+Snatching of papers from presiding officers and ministers and scuffles became a familiar scene each time the bill made its way to parliament before it was aborted.
+(PTI)